NataPetra/custom-service-spring-boot/README.md

 To get all users with a specific page and number of users (example of the first page with the output of two users):

 Go to [http://localhost:8080/app_users/?page=0&size=2](http://localhost:8080/app_users/?page=0&size=2)
-example of the first page with the output of two users

 For adding a user on http://localhost:8080/app_users send JSON (example):
 ```text